SAP-samples/btp-developer-guide-cap/documentation/xsuaa-to-ams/2-integrate-with-ams.md

 3. Enter **Username**: `alice`.
 4. You can now access the `Incidents` application.

->Currently there’s no logout functionality.
+> Currently, there’s no logout functionality.
 You can clear your browser's cache or simply close all browser windows to get rid of the login data in your browser.
 For Google Chrome, restart your browser (complete shutdown and restart) by entering `chrome://restart` in the address line.<br/>

 ## Next Steps